- Botetourt Center at Greenfield

 For information, contact the Department of Economic Development by email or by phone at: 540-928-2140.

-Also located at Greenfield, there are five companies with existing and future operations, employing approximately 1,500 individuals by the end of CY 2022.
+Also located at Greenfield, there are five companies with existing and future operations, employing approximately 1,500 individuals by the end of 2022.
 The current prevailing manufacturing salary in Botetourt is $55,000.

 Altec Industries occupies an 80-acre campus at Greenfield.
-Altec’s facility was built in 2001 to engineer, manufacture, and assemble telescopic boom truck cranes and has recently expanded to include large transmission derricks and 55 foot aerial devices.
+Altec’s facility was built in 2001 to engineer, manufacture, and assemble telescopic boom truck cranes and has recently expanded to include large transmission derricks and 55-foot aerial devices.
 From design, fabrication and finishing, this location’s manufacturing focus is equipment for the electric utility, tree care, and oil and gas arenas.
 Altec announced an expansion of the facility in 2018, with 180 new jobs and $30.2 M in capital investment.
 This facility is the second-largest among Altec's production facilities in the US and Canada.

 Australian-based Pratt Industries located to Greenfield in 2019 to establish a converting facility, which is part of its Sheet Plant Division.
 The announcement involved the creation of fifty jobs and the capital investment of $20.1 M. Pratt’s Sheet Plant Division has an ever-expanding network of more than 40 facilities throughout the United States and Mexico, converting sheets supplied from 17 corrugating plants into the industry’s best and most environmentally-friendly packaging.
 All use Pratt’s high-performance 100% recycled paper manufactured at our five paper mills which comprise the most technologically-advanced mill system in North America.
 The Sheet Plant Division’s vertically integrated supply system and geographic footprint allows Pratt Industries to provide regional and local customers with personalized, localized account representation and customer service.
 The facility occupies a 29-acre parcel and includes a 160,000 SF facility.
 The facility began as a 100,000 SF shell building project coordinated between Botetourt County and the Roanoke Valley Development Corporation.

 Italian-based Eldor Automotive Powertrain USA, LLC located its first US production facility in Botetourt County in 2016, involving an initial $75 M capital investment.
 This facility occupies a 55-acre campus including a state-of-the-art production facility with a restaurant-quality cafeteria and fitness center for its employees.
 Eldor manufactures ignition coils for the automotive industry, including Ford, Nissan, Volkswagen, and other manufacturers.
 Eldor conducted a multi-state site selection search, with Kentucky and South Carolina as the two other finalists for the project that Virginia won.
-Proximity to Virginia Tech, the University of Virginia, regional STEM training programs with Virginia Western Community College contributed to Eldor choosing Botetourt County for its first US production facility.
-Our strategic location between auto makers in Michigan, Ohio, South Carolina, and Alabama contributed to Virginia’s selection, as well.
+Proximity to Virginia Tech, the University of Virginia, and regional STEM training programs with Virginia Western Community College contributed to Eldor choosing Botetourt County for its first US production facility.
+Our strategic location between automakers in Michigan, Ohio, South Carolina, and Alabama contributed to Virginia’s selection, as well.

 Sweden-based Munters Corporation announced its decision to locate its newest state-of-the-art US facility at Greenfield in March 2021, involving a $36 million capital investment and 200 jobs.
-A key factor to this decision to relocate to Botetourt County included access to a growing workforce and training resources.
+A key factor in this decision to relocate to Botetourt County included access to a growing workforce and training resources.
 Available labor resources, costs, logistical advantages, and proximity to key customer and industry hubs utilizing the Interstate 81 corridor solidified Munters’ decision.
 The company is represented in over 30 countries, with 17 plants and distribution centers and over 3,300 employees globally.

 Future Growth at the Botetourt Center at Greenfield